-PE: Year 6 will have an afternoon of P.E. every Tuesday with Mrs. Orchard-Smith.
-Please ensure your child has their full, named PE kit on these days and their kit is weather appropriate.
+PE: Elder Year 6 will have an afternoon of P.E. every Tuesday with Miss Milne.
+Please ensure your child comes dressed to school on this day in their full P.E. kit.
+Please make sure their kit is weather appropriate.
 Long hair will need to be tied up and jewellery removed.

-Homework: The children get a piece of homework each week on a three-week rotation.
-Homework will be Maths one week and other two weeks will be English based.
+Homework: The children get a piece of homework each week on a two-week rotation.
+Homework will be Maths one week and next week will be English based.
 This is handed out to them on a Thursday morning and it is expected to be handed in completed on the Tuesday morning, at the latest.
 Children will receive 3 house points for handing their homework in early and 1 house point for handing it in on time.
 Each week we will work towards a whole class reward for everybody handing in their homework.

 Spellings: The children receive their individual spelling each week.
 They will be tested and given their new set of spellings on Monday mornings and will be assessed the following Monday.
 Spellings are based on different word families, topics and the statutory spelling list.
 Children will be rewarded with 2 house points for full marks on their spelling test.